 There are 3 types of anti-oxidants present in dates:

 Dates are a natural source of fructose, a natural sugar found in fruits.
 This gives them a naturally sweet and caramel-like taste—which is another health benefit of the date, making it an excellent substitute for white sugar.

 You can use a paste made from dates in recipes to replace white sugar.
 The paste is made by mixing dates and water in a blender.
 The ideal rule to replace the paste with sugar is 1:1.
 You might want to use the paste in moderation as they too are high in calories.

 Though you can benefit from consuming dates at any time of the day, the best time to eat dates is considered to be with your morning breakfast.
 Its components and nutritional benefits work their magic best in the morning.

-The health benefits from dates and their nutritional value surpass much of modern medicine, and has the potential to exponentially increase your brain and heart health.
-Dates are an excellent benefactor for your health and are a good source of nutrition.
+The health benefits from dates and their nutritional value surpass much of modern medicine and have the potential to exponentially increase your brain and heart health.
+Dates are an excellent benefactor to your health and are a good source of nutrition.